UCL-VR/ubiq/Unity/Assets/Ubiq/Samples/Compatibility (XRI + WebXR)/README.md

 1. Import the URP package (com.unity.render-pipelines.universal)
 2. In Edit > Project Settings > Graphics, set the Scriptable Render Pipeline Settings asset to WebXR_PipelineAsset

 You may also want to increase MSAA on the pipeline asset.
-It's inexpensive on the URP's Forward+ rendering path, and can significantly increase comfort in VR.
+It's inexpensive on the URP's Forward rendering path, and can significantly increase comfort in VR.

 ## (Optional) Switch to Gamma color space ##